 Facebook Marketing Benefits

 Have you heard the latest news?
 People are saying that Facebook is dead.
 How sad is that?
-With well over one billion active users I am having a hard time believing those assumptions.
+With over one billion active users, I am having a hard time believing those assumptions.

-Facebook has been going through some changes over the years making it more difficult for business to receive organic reach.
+Facebook has been going through some changes over the years, making it more difficult for businesses to receive organic reach.
 Organic reach is when a person sees your post in their timeline without you paying for it.
 Many companies are upset with these changes.
-That might be why you might hear statements such as, “Facebook is dead.”
+That might be why you hear statements like, “Facebook is dead.”

-If you put it in perspective, Facebook is in the business to make money.
+If you put it in perspective, Facebook is in the business of making money.
 They need to make decisions that will benefit their business.
-Many marketers and companies forget to realize that Mark Zuckerberg did not start Facebook to make it easier for businesses to market their brand for free.
+Many marketers and companies forget that Mark Zuckerberg did not start Facebook to make it easier for businesses to market their brands for free.
 However, you still have an opportunity to reach over one billion active Facebook users.

 - Generate Leads

 - Low Advertising Expenses

 - Target Your Audience